-Gov. Ron Desantis draws hundreds in first Iowa trip
+Gov. Ron DeSantis draws hundreds in first Iowa trip

 Hundreds of people waited in line at a casino in Davenport Friday morning to hear what Florida Gov. Ron DeSantis, a possible contender for the GOP's presidential nomination, had to say.

-In his speech at the Rhythm City Casino in Davenport, DeSantis ticked off a list of Republican accomplishments in Florida: prohibiting mask and vaccine mandates; banning the teaching of gender identity and sexual orientation in elementary schools; restricting diversity, equity, and inclusion efforts at public universities; restricting public investments in companies that focus on environmental, social, and governance-investment strategies.
+In his speech at the Rhythm City Casino in Davenport, DeSantis ticked off a list of Republican accomplishments in Florida: prohibiting mask and vaccine mandates; banning the teaching of gender identity and sexual orientation in elementary schools; restricting diversity, equity, and inclusion efforts at public universities; restricting public investments in companies that focus on environmental, social, and governance-investment strategies, and others.

 "Our state is where woke goes to die," DeSantis said to a standing ovation.